E. C. George Sudarshan: Career

 Sudarshan made significant contributions to several areas of physics.
 He was the originator (with Robert Marshak) of the V-A theory of the weak force (later propagated by Richard Feynman and Murray Gell-Mann), which eventually paved the way for the electroweak theory.
 Feynman acknowledged Sudarshan's contribution in 1963 stating that the V-A theory was discovered by Sudarshan and Marshak and publicized by Gell-Mann and himself.
 He also developed a quantum representation of coherent light later known as Glauber–Sudarshan representation (for which controversially Glauber was awarded the 2005 Nobel prize in Physics ignoring Sudarshan's contributions).

+In 1963, Douglas G. Currie, Thomas F. Jordan, and Sudarshan introduced the no-interaction theorem. proving the necessity of fields in physics.

 Sudarshan's most significant work may have been his contribution to the field of quantum optics.
 His theorem proves the equivalence of classical wave optics to quantum optics.
 The theorem makes use of the Sudarshan representation.
 This representation also predicts optical effects that are purely quantum, and cannot be explained classically.
 Sudarshan was also an advocate for the existence of tachyons, particles that travel faster than light.
 He developed a fundamental formalism called dynamical maps to study the theory of open quantum system.
 He, in collaboration with Baidyanath Misra, also proposed the quantum Zeno effect.

 Sudarshan and collaborators initiated the "Quantum theory of charged-particle beam optics", by working out the focusing action of a magnetic quadrupole using the Dirac equation.

 He taught at the Tata Institute of Fundamental Research (TIFR), University of Rochester, Syracuse University, and Harvard.
 From 1969 onwards, he was a professor of physics at the University of Texas at Austin and a senior professor at the Indian Institute of Science.
 He worked as the director of the Institute of Mathematical Sciences (IMSc), Chennai, India, for five years during the 1980s dividing his time between India and USA.
 During his tenure, he transformed it into a centre of excellence.
 He also met and held many discussions with philosopher J. Krishnamurti.
 He was felicitated on his 80th birthday, at IMSc Chennai on 16 September 2011.
 His areas of interest included elementary particle physics, quantum optics, quantum information, quantum field theory, gauge field theories, classical mechanics and foundations of physics.
 He was also deeply interested in Vedanta, on which he lectured frequently.